ibjects/learningreactquery/README.md

+If you connect to this repo on [idx.google.com ](https://idx.google.com/) you should be able to as I have committed the `.idx` folder as well.

+#### Everything below is a IDX default EeadME.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.